Jenniferazeng/hyphenateinc.github.io/pages/web/web_user.md

 * birth - birthday
 * ext - extension

-## Set user attributes
+## Set user metadata

-Each user only has permission to set his own user attributes.
+Each user only has permission to set his own user metadata.
-When setting user attributes, you can set all attributes of the user, or only one attribute of the user
+When setting user metadata, you can set all metadata of the user, or only one attribute of the user

-- Set multiple user attributes
+- Set multiple user metadata

 ```js
 let options = {